 Organising and administering student placements

-This information is for education providers who need to arrange a clinical placement in a health facility for their students as a component of the practical training requirement related to their course or module of study.
+This information is for education providers who need to arrange a clinical placement in a health facility for their students as a component of the practical training requirement related to their health profession course or module of study.

 Contacting the health facility

-To organise a placement within a Queensland Health facility, the education provider’s placement coordinator must contact the Queensland Health facility’s placement coordinator to negotiate placement availability and details.
+To organise a placement within a Queensland Health facility, the education provider’s placement coordinator must contact the local Queensland Health facility’s placement coordinator to negotiate placement availability and details.

-Preparing a Schedule (Schedule 1)
+Preparing a Student Placement Schedule (Schedule 3)

 Visiting students during their placement